WildPastry/WeatherWise/README.md

 • Every time you merge to the master-dev branch, let the other team members know.
 They MUST switch to the master-dev branch ASAP and pull (git checkout -b master-dev) + (git pull origin master-dev) Once this has been done you can switch back to your branch and continue working

-• We should merge to master-dev often to keep conflicts resolved
+• Merge to master-dev often to keep conflicts resolved

-• Only at the very end will we merge a conflict-free master-dev branch into the actual master branch

 # Design and Development
-WeatherWise is a collaborative project that was designed and developed by Hannah Wehipeihana, Lisa Simpson and Mike Parker.
+WeatherWise is a collaborative student project designed and developed by Mike Parker, Lisa Simpson and Hannah Wehipeihana @ Yoobee School of Design.

 # Copyrights
 Weather data and api service provided by Dark Sky API (https://darksky.net/dev)